renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

 ### Code organization for syft library

-Syft's core library (see, exported) functionality is implemented in the `syft` package.
+Gosbom's core library (see, exported) functionality is implemented in the `syft` package.
 The `syft` package is responsible for organizing the core
 SBOM data model, it's translated output formats, and the core SBOM generation logic.

 - analysis creates a static SBOM which can be encoded and decoded